tdegand/public_api_requests/README.txt

 Style changes to be noted Here:

-Updated box shadows on cards and search elements that are generated.
+Updated box shoadows on cards that are generated to add hover styles.
-Updated the background with an image to give a bit more flair and not be so plain. updated Card colors to make them pop. updated hover styles on cards and search elements
+Updated the background with an image to give a bit more flair and not be so plain.